This guy is bad news.

 Do you have the main spotted lanternfly host on your property?

-It feeds on a wide range of fruit, ornamental and woody trees, but tree of heaven is its preferred host.
+You might.
+It feeds on a wide range of fruit, ornamental and woody trees, but Tree of Heaven (Ailanthus altissima) is its preferred host.

 Considered an invasive tree, it reseeds and spreads easily, Schneider says.
 You might have several of these trees, nestled at the back of your property in a wooded area.

-Level Green will be checking client properties for tree of heaven and recommending removal.
+Level Green crews check client properties for Tree of Heaven and recommend removal.

-Spotted lanternflies are invasive and can be spread long distances by people who move infested material or items containing egg masses.
-If allowed to spread in the United States, this pest could seriously impact the country’s grape, orchard and logging industries.
+Spotted lanternflies are invasive and can be spread long distances by people who move infested material or items containing egg masses, making spotted lanternfly control challenging.
+It’s already seriously impacting the country’s grape, orchard and logging industries.

 “It could devastate an entire crop,” Schneider says.